 When a student becomes ill, and is too ill to remain in class, the teacher will send the student to the sick room and inform the office.
 Parents will be contacted and asked to come pick up their child.
 If a child is too sick to remain in class, they are too ill to remain at school.
-Parents who are working at a job where they are unable to pick up their children should make alternate arrangements with a friend or relative to pick up their child if they become sick.
+Parents who are working at a job where they are unable to pick up their children should make alternate arrangements with a friend or relative to pick up their child.

-Minor abrasions or cuts will be cared for at the school.
-Whenever your child is injured at school, we will call the parent or guardian and talk about whether the child should stay at school or whether the child should be picked up by the parent or guardian.
+All injuries to students will be addressed by our staff who have training in First Aid.
+Whenever a student is injured at school, we will call the parent or guardian and talk about whether the child should stay at school or whether the child should be picked up by the parent or guardian.
 Please inform the school of any new developments regarding your child's health.